Support for AI Development -- Automated Daily Measurement with Open Data and Code: Discussion

-Risk Willingness was reliably associated with AI Support ($r = 0.29$ at the individual level; $r = 0.98$ after aggregation).
+Risk Willingness was reliably associated with AI Support ($\hat{\beta} = 0.203$, $p < 0.001$).
+Consider Figure~\ref{fig:ai-risk}.
+Those very willing to take risks agree that AI development should move forward, while those not at all willing are equivocal.
 This evidence comports with the ideas that AI is perceived as risky, and therefore more strongly supported by individuals more willing to take risks.
-This result is strongly consistent with Diffusion of Innovation Theory \cite{rogers_diffusion_2003}, which explicitly positions risk tolerance as a key predictor of early adoption and support for emerging technologies.
+This result is strongly consistent with Diffusion of Innovation Theory \citep{rogers_diffusion_2003}, which explicitly positions risk tolerance as a key predictor of early adoption and support for emerging technologies.
 AI, currently perceived as innovative but with uncertain utility, may appeal disproportionately to individuals who generally embrace rather than avoid uncertainty.

 It is beyond the scope of the current work, but researchers interested generally in trust and risk should make use of the compounding daily time series for these items.
-Event studies \cite{mackinlay_event_1997} could investigate whether particular incidents shift estimates or levels remain stable.
+This study of AI Support provides daily estimates of American adults' levels of trust and risk willingness as a side effect.
+Event studies \citep{mackinlay_event_1997} could investigate whether these levels remain stable in the population or whether particular incidents shift estimates.

-\subsection{Cleavages in AI Support}
+\subsubsection{Cleavages in AI Support}

 Cleavages in AI Support emerged for sex and political party affiliation.
-Both male and female respondents supported further development of AI, and increasingly so.
-Until April 2025, however, each monthly estimate for Males was higher.
-Future data will make clear whether this separation remains, disappears or reverses.
+Both male and female respondents supported further development of AI, but male respondents slightly more.
+Both sexes participated in the downward trend late in the series.

-The crossover interaction of Figure~\ref{fig:ai-polarization} portends political polarization of AI support.
-With the current data, one can only speculate why Republican AI support increased more rapidly and overtook Democrat support.
+The interaction evident in Figure~\ref{fig:ai-polarization} portends political polarization of AI support.
+With the current data, one can only speculate why Republican AI support increased and overtook Democrat support.
 Perhaps increasing commercialization of the technology was more appealing to Republicans.
 Perhaps the increasing association of Elon Musk with AI was worrying to Democrats.
 Perhaps if one's preferred party is in power, one sees more to be gained from developing technologies, and as the November election approached and passed, it became clear power would pass from Democrats to Republicans.
 Regardless of cause, this development should be monitored closely.
 AI may face a future resembling the politicization of climate science.

-\subsection{Speculative Predictions for 2026}
+\subsubsection{Speculative Predictions for 2026}